mahatabricky/OxfordInterview/readme.md

-Step to run the priject:
+Step to run the project:

 Step-1:  Please run the migration first
 Step-2.
 Insert some data into financial_organizations table